PavanRangani/docs/docs/prd/legal-entities/partnership.md

 Legal type of the firm.
 Its mandatory.

-Possible options are : LLC, S-Corp, C-Corp
+Possible options are : LLC, S-Corp, C-Corp.
+Default `LLC` selected.

 #### Registered Agent